BtEtta/save-editors/README.md

 * Edit party status including level, exp, and equipped items.
 * Full inventory editing.
 * Attempts to avoid spoilers by default.
 * Includes an advanced mode (with no spoiler protection) that displays all values in the save in a raw format.
-You can also edit the games settings file in this mode.
+You can also edit the game's settings file in this mode.

 ## Shenmue I & Shenmue II HD
 ### [Download – Shenmue I (right-click --> Save link as…)](https://raw.githubusercontent.com/BtEtta/save-editors/refs/heads/main/shenmue-hd/shenmue.html)